Rough Ridge Trail

-Hike the Tanawha Trail to Rough Ridge, a rocky, angular precipice that offers exceptional summit views in the shadow of Grandfather Mountain and the Linn Cove Viaduct, just off the Blue Ridge Parkway near Boone, NC.
+Hike the Tanawha Trail at Rough Ridge, a rocky, angular precipice that offers exceptional summit views of Grandfather Mountain and the Linn Cove Viaduct, just off the Blue Ridge Parkway near Boone, NC.

-The Rough Ridge hike ascends a jagged, rocky terrain near Grandfather Mountain, soaring to simply breathtaking views.
-It’s a short hike, but an exceptionally rewarding one.
+The Rough Ridge Trail ascends through a jagged, rocky terrain at Grandfather Mountain, soaring to simply breathtaking views.
+And while it’s a short hike, it’s an exceptionally rewarding one.
 Photo-worthy views, far-flung horizons, dramatically rocky and jagged terrain, and lush flora are abundant throughout the hike, making Rough Ridge one of our all-time Parkway favorites.

 Rough Ridge on the Blue Ridge Parkway: the hike